WNV Surveillance Maps

 - A corvid is a bird that is a member of the Corvidae family (or crow family), which includes crows, blue jays and ravens.
 Corvids appear to be especially susceptible to West Nile virus infection and can be used as an early indicator of the virus in an area.

-- West Nile Virus Human Cases, 2014 Map of human testing results confirmed by the Michigan Department of Community Health, Bureau of Laboratories.
+Map of human testing results confirmed by the Michigan Department of Health & Human Services, Bureau of Laboratories.

 - Map: Sick/Dead Birds Reported, 2015